HazeDT/TianfuLi.github.io/contents/home.md

 #### Biography
 I am currently a Distinguished Professor at the Faculty of Mechanical and Electrical Engineering, Kunming University of Science and Technology.
-Currently, I'am leading the research grouop of Machine Intelligence Maintenance (MIM).
+Currently, I'am leading the research group of Machine Intelligence Maintenance (MIM).

 My research interests lie in aritificaill intelligence and their application in machine intelligent maintenance, such machine anomaly detection, fault diagnosis & prognosis.
 My focus also includes developing interpretable machine learning models, aiming to improve the interpretability and generalizability of intelligent fault diagnosis methods.